-At the same time on the bottom of the riverbed and on the banks alongside the river as well, unusual for this type of river accumulation of sludge was also registered below the mining area.
-Not typical amount of sludge on the riverbed bottom was clearly noticeable below the Ada Tepe sumps and decreased with distance away from the mining area downstream.
+At the same time on the bottom of the riverbed and on the riverbanks, an accumulation of sludge was also registered below the mining area, which is unusual for this type of river.
+An atypical amount of sludge on the riverbed bottom was clearly noticeable below the Ada Tepe sumps and decreased with the distance away from the mining area downstream.

-Having in mind that four of the drinking groundwater water sources for the municipality of Krumfovgrad are located in the terraces below the mine downriver, the registered sludge should be sampled and tested for pollutants, the source should be identified and measures to avoid further accumulation should be undertaken in due course
+Because four of the groundwater sources for the drinking water of the municipality of Krumfovgrad are located in the terraces below the mine downriver, the registered sludge should be sampled and tested for pollutants, the source should be identified and measures to avoid further accumulation should be undertaken in due course

-The hydro-morphological pressure registered during the field study will also be discussed in the light of the relevant national and European legislation.
+The hydro morphological pressure registered during the field study will also be discussed in the light of the relevant national and European legislation.

-Ada Tepe mine was financed by the EBRD and the enterprise should operate in line with the bank's own ESP, in addition to Bulgarian, EU and UN standards and good international practice.
-This study is fully independent and, therefore, it can hopefully be considered as partial post construction monitoring of the performance of the EBRD client, Dundee Precious Metals.
+The Ada Tepe mine was financed by the EBRD and the enterprise should operate in line with the Bank's own Environmental and Social Policy (ESP), in addition to Bulgarian, EU and UN standards and good international practice.
+This study is fully independent and, therefore, it can hopefully be considered as partial post-construction monitoring of the performance of the EBRD's client on the project, Dundee Precious Metals.